 North-central Oregon is home to a geologic gem called John Day Fossil Beds National Monument.
-It is made up of three units: the Painted Hills, Clarno, and Sheep Rock.
+It is made up of three areas: the Painted Hills Unit, Clarno Unit, and Sheep Rock Unit.

 In this post, we are going to feature the Painted Hills Unit.
 Read on to learn more about this amazing location and see some photographs from our gallery.